Vincenzo0709/UninaSoC/config/axi_memory_map/README.md

 #  AXI Crossbar Configuration Generator
+This tree allows for the automatic generation of the AXI crossbar IP and linker script for software development.

 ## Prerequisites and Tools versions
 This tree has been verified with the following tools and versions